SirObi/kafka-public-transportation/ProjectBreakdown.md

 1. "TURNSTILE_SUMMARY" topic exists

+## Architecture - Kafka Producers

+### Weather class + REST Proxy
+The Weather class is not a Kafka Producer.
+It's written in vanilla Python and simply simulates old hardware.
+The class sends weather events to the Kafka REST server in the form of POST requests.
+The requests include both the payload, and the AVRO schema to read it with.

+Kafka REST Proxy has all the client functionality required to parse the requests, create a new topic, and write the events to the topic.

 ## Project milestones - completion
+1. Create Kafka Producers
+- [x] Properly defined schema for arrival events
-- [x] Schema for turnstile event defined
+- [x] Properly defined schema for turnstile events
-...
+- [x] Station producer implemented
-- [ ] Correctly named Kafka topic exists for each station in the simulation/in the database
+- [x] Correctly named Kafka topic exists for each station in the simulation/in the database
+- [x] simulation.py is able to populate topics with arrival and turnstile events

+2. Configure Kafka REST Proxy Producer
-- [ ] Kafka REST Proxy creates and populates a topic with events containing {temperature, status}
+- [x] Kafka REST Proxy creates and populates a topic with events containing {temperature, status}

-...
+3. Configure Kafka Connect

+4. Configure the Faust Stream Processor

+5. Configure the KSQL Table
 - [ ] KSQL aggregates turnstile events into `TURNSTILE_SUMMARY` for each station (+direction?)

+6. End-to-end success

 - [ ] Dashboard displays list of stations on the Blue line
 - [ ] Emitting new turnstile event causes dashboard to update
 - [ ] simulation.py works and doesn't crash after 1 minute